A standard gas-fired furnace. This type of furnace must vent through a chimney and uses room air to aid combustion.

 A sealed-combustion gas furnace is a smart choice if you are thinking about replacing an old furnace.
 In addition to cutting your gas bill, this type of furnace will be safer to operate because there's little danger of backdrafting (which can pull hazardous combustion gasses into your living space).

 Be sure to contact us today for more information about furnace replacement!
-We will gladly schedule your Free Estimate for a gas furnace replacement or gas furnace installation in Syracuse, Ithaca, Rochester, Auburn, Webster, Elmira, Pittsford, Cortland, Canandaigua, Fairport, and more!
+We will gladly schedule your Free Estimate for a gas furnace replacement or gas furnace installation in Syracuse, Ithaca, Rochester, Auburn, Webster, Lansing, Pittsford, Cortland, Canandaigua, Fairport, and more!

 our service area